jadecobra/python_tdd_exercises/source/exceptions/AssertionError/index.rst

     assert 'I am' + ' alive' == 'I am alive'

-    # None is not the same object as None
+    # None is not None
     assert None is not None

     # Exceptions seen